TripleTheGreatDali/ReIDMTMASH/README.md

 ReIDMTMASH addresses this by:
 - Combining **ReID** with **detailed attribute recognition**
 - Improving **accuracy** and **reliability** in challenging environments
-- Offering interdisciplinary value across **computer vision, psychology, and public safety**
+- Offering interdisciplinary value across **AI, computer vision, Digital surveillance, and public safety**

 ---